stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 If you don't want to post the `/etc/init.d/vpn-policy-routing support` output in a public forum, there's a way to have the support details automatically uploaded to my account at paste.ee by running: `/etc/init.d/vpn-policy-routing support -p`.
 You need to have the following packages installed to enable paste.ee upload functionality: `curl libopenssl ca-bundle`.

 WARNING: while paste.ee uploads are unlisted/not indexed at the web-site, they are still publicly available.

+### First Troubleshooting Step

+If your router is set to use [default routing via VPN tunnel](#a-word-about-default-routing) and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have internet connection.
+If your router is set up to use the default routing via VPN tunnel and when you stop the VPN tunnel you have no internet connection, this package can't help you.
+You first need to make sure that you do have internet connection when the VPN tunnel is stopped.

+## Discussion

+Please head to [OpenWrt Forum](https://forum.openwrt.org/t/vpn-policy-based-routing-web-ui-discussion/10389) for discussions of this service.

 ## Thanks